Updated: Dec 21, 2022

 If you missed it, we had a live Q&A: Part 1 in our DPT to CEO Facebook group where we went through some of the questions from everyone who came out for the mini course Marketing Rescue a couple of weeks ago.
+I'm excited to continue talking about this and emphasize how important a strong marketing strategy is for your physical therapy private practice business plan.

 **A little disclaimer: While I am super passionate about business development and marketing, I have my own experiences and ways that I have gone about growing my own practice and helping other therapists grow their practices.
 Just because I say something doesn't mean that is the one, true way to do things.
 There are tons of super helpful people in marketing and tons of different Facebook groups that can help.
 If you’re looking for something specific, let me know and I can help point you in the right direction.